MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/structured-freeform-setup.md

 ### Set up a custom Power Platform environment

-Your tenant comes with a [default Power Platform environment](#set-up-the-default-power-platform-environment).
 If you plan to use a custom Power Platform environment, you must install the *AI Builder for Project Cortex* app in this environment.
 See [Manage Dynamics 365 apps](/power-platform/admin/manage-apps#install-an-app-in-the-environment-view) for details and look for the *AI Builder for Project Cortex* app in the list of Dynamics 365 apps.
 The environment must not be of the Sandbox type.

 If you have [AI Builder credits available](/power-platform/admin/capacity-add-on) to the environment, these credits will be used first.
 For both custom and default Power Platform environments, once the credits are exhausted, the processing transactions are charged to the meter.